21 Things - Basics

 1. Basics

 With over 2.7 billion people using the Internet, you will find that the username you want to use to create an account may already be taken.
-You will need to be creative and create a username that you will remember and be unique to you.
+You must be creative and create a username that you will remember and be unique to you.

 Mobile cell phones are everywhere.
 They are just as important as safety and security with your digital computing device, in fact, it is one of the more powerful options used today by many.